johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-22-typescript-vs-jsdoc-javascript/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pj8SoTZbCTE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+If you're looking for a good reference on using JSDoc with TypeScript then [read this guide](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).

+## Background

 If you'd talked to me in 2018, I would have solidly recommended using TypeScript, and steering away from JavaScript.
 The rationale is simple: I'm exceedingly convinced of the value that static typing provides in terms of productivity / avoiding bugs in production.
 I appreciate this can be a contentious issue, but that is my settled opinion on the subject.
 Other opinions are available.

 TypeScript has long had a good static typing story.
 JavaScript is dynamically typed and so historically has not.
 Thanks to TypeScript support for JSDoc, JavaScript can now be statically type checked.